temporalio/documentation/docs/cloud/cloud-metrics.md

 If you’re running Grafana as a container, you can set your SDK metrics Prometheus data source in your Grafana configuration.
 See the example Grafana configuration described in the [Prometheus and Grafana setup for open-source Temporal Cluster](/kb/prometheus-grafana-setup) KB article.

-### Grafana dashboards setup
+#### Grafana dashboards setup

 To set up your dashboards in Grafana, either use the UI or configure them in your Grafana deployment.

-In this article, we will configure our dashboards using the UI.
+In this section, we will configure our dashboards using the UI.

 1. Go to **Create&nbsp;> Dashboard** and add an empty panel.
 2. On the **Panel configuration** page, in the **Query** tab, select the "Temporal Cloud metrics" or "Temporal SDK metrics" data source